 This isn’t NASCAR folks!
 Be very cautious when driving on Blind Right Curves while driving in the North Carolina Blue Ridge Mountains.
 One extremely dangerous bad habit among many of the locals up here is crossing over the double yellow lines, or “Driving Left of Center”, when driving on Blind Left Curves.
 Note the worn away double yellow lines on many local curves.
-I always drive with one thumb over the horn, just in case.
+We drive with one thumb over the horn, just in case.